 1. Do a Course and Upgrade Your Skills

 This first point is unknown to many Singaporeans.
 However, it is possible to get tax relief on courses that you have attended in 2021- as long as the course is relevant for your employment and if you can prove that you have paid for it yourself.
 If that’s the case, you can get up to S$5,500 in tax relief.

 If you have taken a course that will enable you to switch careers, you can still claim it.
 For example, if you are transitioning from an administrative role into finance, and you have taken a course that will help you in your new career, you can use it for your tax relief.

 2. Make a Charitable Donation

-We love this point, as it really incentivises people to do good.
-In order to get tax relief, you just have to make a donation to any charity that is registered as an IPC (Institute of a Public Character) in Singapore.
-You can get up to 250% in tax deductions based on the amount donated.
+Talk about killing two birds with one stone.
+In order to get tax relief, you can make a donation to any charity that is registered as an IPC (Institute of a Public Character) in Singapore.
+You can get 250% in tax deductions based on the amount donated.
 Great news!
 The 250% tax deduction for qualifying donations will be extended for another two years till 31 December 2023.

 3. Top Up Your CPF